roshangm1/react-native-header-scrollview/README.md

 );
 ```

 Please check [example](https://github.com/roshangm1/react-native-header-scrollview/tree/main/example) for implementation detail.
-Or you can refer to this snack here:
+Or you can refer to this snack from the link below.
+Note that, this doesn't run in web.

 [Header Scrollview Example](https://snack.expo.io/@roshangm1/lonely-ramen)